D-Harshith/Procurement-Multi-Agent-System/README.md

    * Agents are initialized with their specific tools and capabilities.

 2. **Market Simulation**:
-   * Starbucks market conditions are updated regularly (every 10 seconds).
+   * Coffee supply market conditions are updated regularly (every 10 seconds).
    * Price fluctuations, regional variations, and market factors are simulated.

 3. **Agent Workflow Execution**: